Underdog promo code CBSSPORTS2: New play $5, get $100 offer for NFL, NBA, NHL

 QB Geno Smith, Las Vegas Raiders, 1.5 passing touchdowns - Higher (1.31x)

-Smith has thrown for two or more touchdowns in three of his last six games.
+Smith has been on a roll and has thrown for two or more touchdowns in three of his last six games.
 On Sunday, he threw for four touchdowns in a 30-29 overtime loss to the Jacksonville Jaguars.
 He also had three touchdowns in a 41-24 loss at Washington on Sept.
 21. Pick it at Underdog:

 WR Courtland Sutton, Denver Broncos, 4.5 receptions - Higher (1.12x)

-Sutton has had five or more receptions in three of his last five games where the Broncos were favored and faced a team with a losing record.
+Sutton has become a solid option in the Denver passing offense.
+He has had five or more receptions in three of his last five games where the Broncos were favored and faced a team with a losing record.
 The model projects 4.9 receptions for Sutton, giving this a 3 out of 5 rating.
 Click here to sign up for Underdog Fantasy:

 RB Ashton Jeanty, Las Vegas Raiders, 15.5 rush attempts - Lower (0.89x)

-Jeanty has carried 15 or fewer times in three of the last four games.
+Las Vegas has failed to utilize Jeanty of late.
+He has carried 15 or fewer times in three of the last four games.
 In Sunday's overtime loss to Jacksonville, he carried 13 times for 42 yards.
 The SportsLine model projects 13.3 carries.
 That gives this a 3 out of 5 rating.
 Combine picks for a parlay on Underdog Fantasy for a potential payout of 8.19x.

 The SportsLine Projection model also offers picks for every NFL picks for every game on the slate, which you can use to help guide you in making NFL picks on Underdog Fantasy.